A look back at Recep Tayyip Erdogan's 20 years in power - ExBulletin

 A look back at Recep Tayyip Erdogan’s 20 years in power

-After two decades in power as prime minister and as president, Recep Tayyip Erdogan hopes to win a final term in the 2023 presidential election next month.
+ANKARA (France 24) – After two decades in power as prime minister and as president, Recep Tayyip Erdogan hopes to win a final term in the 2023 presidential election next month.
 But amid growing anger over his handling of the economy in recent years, the veteran Turkish politician could be locked in an uphill battle against his main rival, Kemal Kilicdaroglu.
-Turkish political scientist Ahmet Insel looks back on Erdogan’s period in power.
+Turkish political scientist Ahmet Insel looks back on Erdogan’s time in power.

 A talented orator and shrewd politician credited with raising millions of Turks into the middle class, Recep Tayyip Erdogan transformed the country as only Mustafa Kemal Atatürk, founder of the Turkish Republic, accomplished before him.
 The 69-year-old Turkish president is now seeking a third term.
 But the upcoming presidential election in May is no cakewalk for the veteran politician, with polls suggesting he could be beaten by opposition candidate Kemal Kilicdaroglu.

-A deep economic crisis coupled with soaring inflation, deep political tensions and growing anger over his handling of the February 6 earthquakes, which killed more than 50,000 people, could cost Erdogan his place in the palace presidential election of Ak Saray.
-Turkish political scientist and publisher Ahmet Insel spoke to FRANCE 24 about Erdogan’s political legacy and the challenges of the upcoming presidential and legislative elections.
+A deep economic crisis coupled with soaring inflation, deep political tensions and growing anger over his handling of the February 6 earthquake, which killed more than 50,000 people, could cost Erdogan his place in the palace. presidential election of Ak Saray.
+Turkish political scientist and publisher Ahmet Insel spoke to FRANCE 24 about Erdogan’s political legacy and the challenges of the upcoming presidential and parliamentary elections.

 FRANCE 24: After two decades of Recep Tayyip Erdogan in power, do Turkish voters still trust him?